NewFuture/my-stickers/website/src/markdown/terms.md

-# Terms and Conditions of Use

-Welcome to Custom Stickers Extension for Microsoft Teams Application (hereafter `Sticker Extension`).
+Welcome to My Stickers Extension for Microsoft Teams Application (hereafter `Sticker Extension`).
 If you use the Sticker Extension, you will be bound by the following Terms and Conditions of Use.